moskytw/tacit/README.rst

 Big Tail
 ========

-It provides an useful function, ``tail``, which lets you read file from the end.
+It provides an useful function, ``tail``, which lets you read lines from the end.
 It is useful for parsing log file.

 An Example
 ----------